belsareaditya/All_setups_devops/Jenkins_Master_Slave_setup/readme.md

 #
-- <b id="Jenkins-worker">Setting up jenkins worker node</b>
+## Jenkins-worker">Setting up jenkins worker node

-  - Create a new EC2 instance (Jenkins Worker) with 2CPU, 8GB of RAM (t2.large) and 29 GB of storage and install java on it
+## Create a new EC2 instance (Jenkins Worker) with 2CPU, 8GB of RAM (t2.large) and 29 GB of storage and install java on it

   ```bash
   sudo apt update -y
   sudo apt install fontconfig openjdk-17-jre -y